List of partitions of traditional Japanese architecture

 Traditional Japanese architecture uses post-and-lintel structures – vertical posts, connected by horizontal beams.
-Rafters are traditionally the only structural member used in Japanese timber framing that is neither horizontal nor vertical.
+Rafters are traditionally the only structural member used in Japanese timber framing that are neither horizontal nor vertical.
 The rest of the structure is non-load-bearing.

 While fixed walls are used, a variety of movable partitions are also used to fill the spaces between the pillars.
 They may be free-standing, hung from lintels, or, especially in later buildings, sliding panels which can readily be removed from their grooves.
-Their type, number, and position is adjusted according to the weather without and the activities within.
+Their type, number, and position are adjusted according to the weather without and the activities within.
 They are used to modify the view, light, temperature, humidity, and ventilation, and to divide the interior space.